Five-paragraph essay: Pedagogical debate

+Five-paragraph essays are widely used as the first type of essay in secondary school; nonetheless, they have received criticism.
+It is argued that such a format may be rather limited, thereby hindering the development of more sophisticated skills.
 According to Thomas E. Nunnally and Kimberly Wesley, most teachers and professors consider the five-paragraph form ultimately restricting for fully developing an idea.
 Wesley argues that the form is never appropriate.
 Nunnally states that the form can be good for developing analytical skills that should then be expanded.
 Similarly, American educator David F. Labaree claims that "The Rule of Five" is "dysfunctional... off-putting, infantilising and intellectually arid" because demands for the essay's form often obscure its meaning and, therefore, largely automatize creating and reading five-paragraph essays.
+Nancy Flanagan discusses how the five-paragraph essay format is a great tool for introductory writing.
+However, it can become a problem when students have a closed-minded attitude about this layout.
 The five-paragraph essay format has been criticized for its rigid structure, which some educators believe stifles creativity and critical thinking.
 Critics argue that it promotes a formulaic approach to writing, which can limit students' ability to express more complex ideas and develop their unique writing style.

+It has been said that the format embodies a "deficit model" of teaching, suggesting that learners need the constraints of certain rules to write proficiently.
+The critics maintain that while focusing on formal aspects and rules, one risks overlooking more important concerns, such as creativity and critical thinking.
+Consequently, there appears to be little room left for learners' individual development.